-Studies carried out on horse models showed that plateletrich fibrin gels (PRFG) display big, dense fibers, which are casually oriented (with a mean diameter of $117.7\pm10.53$ nm).
-Fibrin gel fibers are smaller ( $56.8\pm5.11$ nm).
+Studies carried out on horse models showed that platelet-rich fibrin gels (PRFG) display big, dense fibers, which are casually oriented (with a mean diameter of 117.7 ± 10.53 nm).
+Fibrin gel fibers are smaller (56.8 ± 5.11 nm).
 Platelet incorporation inside the fibrin gel results in structural alterations and an increased growth factors' concentration, hence it could improve cell grafts' performances inside the scaffold after transplantation.

-In accordance with their growth factor storage, platelet directly contributes to tissue growth, development and repair.
-PDGF and TGF- $\beta$ 1 are the most abundant growth factors, contained inside platelets' $\alpha$ -granules and they get released inside the extracellular space, after platelet activation.
-These cell factors orchestrate proliferation, cell differentiation, matrix production, angiogenesis, and wound contraction; growth factors supplementation is able to improve transplanted cell survival and differentiation, in a number of materials and tissues treated [14].
+In accordance with their growth factor storage, platelet directly contribute to tissue growth, development and repair.
+PDGF and TGF- $\beta1$ are the most abundant growth factors, contained inside platelets' α -granules and they get released inside the extracellular space, after platelet activation.
+These cell factors orchestrate proliferation, cell differentiation, matrix production, angiogenesis, and wound contraction; growth factors supplementation is able to improve transplanted cell survival and differentiation, in a number of materials and tissues treated 14 .

 Platelet addition to the fibrin gel (PRFG) is related to an increase in fibers' diameter and the reduction of porous areas; they also increase the fibrin gel rigidity.
-Measured fiber diameter could be associated with the lower platelet concentration $(100 \times 10^3 \text{ platelets/}\mu\text{l})$ , which is approximately closer to systemic platelet concentration under standard, normal conditions.
+Measured fiber diameter could be associated to the lower platelet concentration (100×10^3 platelets/μl), which is approximately closer to systemic platelet concentration under standard, normal conditions.
 One possible explanation could be that a lower platelet count would cause decreases in tension applied to fibers.